-On a rural setting, the lot slopes down towards the distant ocean view.
+The house has a rural setting.
+The lot slopes down towards the distant ocean view.
 On it 6 mature Guanacaste trees make a magnificent foreground to that view.

 To place the house we chose the highest point on the lot as that’s were the best views are and were the breeze is more constant and stronger.
 Besides the distant ocean view, it has a wonderful mountain and grasslands view on its opposite side.

 From day one it was totally clear that what made the lot so special were the Guanacaste trees and that the design should be done around that premise.

 The house had to be designed as near the trees as possible which raised the problem of how to deal with their roots not damaging them.
 O we decided to raise o stilts an average of 80cms. above the ground minimizing ground contact.

 The brief asked for a 4 bedroom, 4 1/2 bathrooms, a great room for living, dining and cooking, a studio-media room, service areas, and, what made it unique, a ceramics workshop.

 So that all the important areas of the house had an ocean view we designed a long and narrow floor plan with an off centre central garden which articulates an allows visual contact between the 3 “work” areas: tv/studio, kitchen, and ceramics workshop.
 The workshop for its strategic location becomes a focal point of the house.

 Outdoor living in Costa Rica’s tropical climate is not only possible year around but highly desirable.

 In Casa Guanacastes the boundary between the great room and the terrace, that is, between indoors and out doors, is blurred and ambiguous.
 The kitchen has an extension that juts out to the terrace and the space between indoors and outdoors flows effortlessly .

 The swimming pool, faced in natural black slate tiles reflects the nearby Guanacates making them an integral part of the house and daily living.